srele96/sk-experiments/javascript/experiments/minify-code-using-terser/README.md

 - Use scripts in package json to simplify:
   - Minification process.
   - Verification that minified code runs.
-- Created minified file for each mode to compare them simultaneously.
+- Create minified file for each mode to compare them simultaneously.
 - Commit minified code to see difference on github.
 Minified code is small so it is fine.
 Usually build output isn't commited to version control.